Top Things to do in Chattanooga, Tennessee

 Where to Eat

 Located along the art district, Tony's Pasta Shop & Trattoria serves fantastic Italian dishes and wine.
 The food is authentic and gluten-free options are widely available.
-If you're in the mood for pizza, you should order a Detroit or New York Style pizza at Community Pie.
+If you're in the mood for something else, you should order a Detroit or New York Style pizza at Community Pie.
 Taco Mamacita had some of the best tacos I've ever had, and its queso is thick so it doesn't run off your tortilla chip.
 Furthermore, Urban Stack was a great stop for burgers and fries, and for dessert, I recommend Downtown Dough or The Ice Cream Show.

 Now that Chattanooga is officially on your map, you should dedicate a few days to exploring.
 If nature, good food, and a calm vibe is for you, this city definitely won't miss.